AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-01.md

 Now, open the templates/Main.html file with your chosen editor and delete its content.
 We are going to create a new one from scratch.

-As we are going to use Bootstrap 4, let's copy and paste the recommended template from their site and paste it at the templates/Main.html file
+As we are going to use Bootstrap 4, let's copy and paste the recommended template from their website and paste it in templates/Main.html file

 ```html
 <!doctype html>